 Spin classes can get tough, pushing you to your limits of endurance and willpower.
 However, the ability to continue cycling through muscle burn and cardiovascular fatigue helps develop mental endurance.

-Through neuroplasticity and development, this translates to more mental endurance in day to day life, be it at work, during athletic competition, or in intense situations like emergencies and other life stressors.
+Neuroplasticity and development, translate to more mental endurance in day-to-day life, be it at work, during athletic competition, or in intense situations like emergencies and other life stressors.

 Heart and lung health

 Spinning provides intense aerobic activity, pushing your lungs to work harder and increasing your heart rate.
 Regular aerobic exercise, like spin classes, has a positive effect on cardiovascular health and can assist in preventing a range of adverse health conditions, including: